projectara/greybus-spec/source/special.rst

 ------------

 The AP Module is required to provide a CPort that uses the SVC Protocol on an Interface.
-During system initialization the SVC uses Probe AP Operations to find an Interface on the AP Module.
-Once that Interface is found, the SVC sets up a |unipro| connection from one of its CPorts to the AP Module Interface's SVC CPort.
-It sends a Control Protocol connected operation to the Interface, notifying it that the SVC CPort is connected and ready to use.
+The AP Module does not have a control connection, but instead implements the SVC protocol using the reserved Control CPort ID.
+At initial power-on, the SVC sets up a
+|unipro| connection from one of its CPorts to the AP Module
+Interface's SVC CPort.

 The SVC has direct control over and responsibility for the Endo, including detecting when modules are present, configuring the